ngl4/formation_journey/1-on-1-w-Mentor/README.md

 **Takeaways & Reflection:**
 - `Know your weaknesses and practice a lot to make them into your strengths` - I really think this is my biggest takeaway from the conversation.
 It is so crucial to identify what my weakness is and to work on making it into a strength.

+- When learning the patterns, focus mainly on the easy leetcode problems

 - Learning to find patterns by doing a lot of similar problems to understand how they work

+- Take a week off from that particular problem type and revisit again to see what you learned sticked

+- The more repetition, the better it is to build up your muscle memory

+- Being able to work through the fundamentals really quickly ie, able to traverse a tree using DFS or BFS easily

+- Practice by getting as many problems as possible, and deeply analyze the possible solutions.

 - Know your primary language really well